 The Republic of the Congo, also sometimes known as the Congo or Congo-Brazzaville, presents valuable opportunities for businesses looking to expand their global presence.
 If your company is planning to expand or outsource operations to the Congo, you can expect to face a unique set of challenges during this exciting period of growth.
 One of the first steps you’ll need to take is familiarizing yourself with the process of obtaining work visas and permits for any international employees who will be traveling to the Congo.

-Types of Working Visas Available in the Republic of the Congo
+Types of Work Visas in the Republic of the Congo

 There are a select few countries whose citizens are able to enter the Republic of the Congo without a visa.
 Visa-exempt countries include Kenya, Senegal, Morocco, the Democratic Republic of the Congo, and the Ivory Coast.
 Foreign nationals from any other country will need to obtain a visa.